orregosantiago/quartz/content/notes/Posthuman Phenomenologies.md

 > "Researchers such as Foster begin with the recognition that to understand what it is like to be a non-human animal, the human body itself must be transformed."

-> "They explore their curiosity by attempting to "be" a non-human animal—to inhabit the world of the non-human other by augmenting their own bodies, habits, and ways of being in the world." ([Lewis and Owen 2020:472](zotero://open-pdf/library/items/QZWVXJQJ?page=1))
+> "They explore their curiosity by attempting to "be" a non-human animal—to inhabit the world of the non-human other by augmenting their own bodies, habits, and ways of being in the world."

 > "Foster performs the human body differently, and in the process, touches upon a non-human excess that is not reducible to mere anthropocentric projection."